MicrosoftDocs/content-templates/templates/org/aac/aac-example-workload-content.md

 ### Operational Excellence
 <!--REQUIRED STATEMENT: If you use this section, include the following statement:-->

-Operational Excellence covers the operations processes that deploy an application and keep it running in production.
+Operational Excellence addresses the operations processes that deploy an application and keep it running in production.
 For more information, see [Design review checklist for Operational Excellence](/azure/well-architected/operational-excellence/checklist).

 <!--
 - Include DevOps, monitoring, and diagnostics considerations in this section.